april19ai/psymol/README.md

 - In removing the lists of substance pages, we noticed that substances were referenced but had no page on the Wiki (or the page was an empty stub).

-    We've captured these in the file [intermediate/missing.txt](intermediate/missing.txt) in this repositiory.
+    We've captured these in the file [intermediate/missing.txt](intermediate/missing.txt) in this repository.
 There are also a large number of missing entries (in red) at https://psychonautwiki.org/wiki/Depressant

-4. Removed any duplicate molecues based on molecule name only, resulting in 253 records in the file [psychonaut.csv](psychonaut.csv).
+4. Removed any duplicate molecules based on molecule name only, resulting in 253 records in the file [psychonaut.csv](psychonaut.csv).

 5. Added SMILES descriptions for each molecule.